 Altair EcoVillage is currently working with several professionals and will hire others to develop the project now that we purchased the site.
 We are investigating funding sources and are working with the local Township to revise the Zoning to include an EcoVillage.

 A registered Architect and long-time resident of Phoenixville PA, now living in the house that is the "gateway" to the Altair site, Joel has been working on the living community concept for many years.
-He brings his deep experience working with cooperatives and community organizations, as well as particular expertise in the EcoVillage process, having been engaged on the professional level with developers, architects, and group process leaders across the country engaged in the growing movement.
+He brings his deep experience working with cooperatives and community organizations, as well as particular expertise in the EcoVillage process, having been engaged on the professional level with developers, architects, and group process leaders across the country participating in the growing movement.
 As an architect, Joel has specialized in construction management – getting projects built – although he is a competent designer and project manager.
-Joel is representing the members’ side of the project, helping to organize input and feedback from the members, and acting as a spokesperson for the group to assure its needs are met.
+Joel is representing the members’ side of the project, helping to organize input and feedback from the members, and acting as a spokesperson for the group to assure their needs are met.

 Adam Supplee is a Licensed Landscape Architect, a Certified Planner, and is LEED accredited (Leadership in Energy and Environmental Design).
 He has experience representing public and private clients for over 20 years.